ddttom/ContentID/ContentID/prd.md

-# ContentID Project Specification
+# Project Specification

 ## Project Overview

-ContentID is a dual-interface Electron application that provides both a local desktop interface and a web-accessible interface.
-The application serves as a content identification and management system, with shared state and functionality between both interfaces.
+A dual-interface Electron application that provides both a local desktop interface and a web-accessible interface.
+With shared state and functionality between both interfaces.

+The initial implementation is a web page saying 'Hello world'

 ## Technical Specifications